probcomp/Gen.jl/README.md

 Gen: A General-Purpose Probabilistic Programming System with Programmable Inference

-*Warning: This is unstable and currently unsupported research software.
+*Warning: This is rapidly evolving and currently unsupported research software.
 We are currently working on stabilizing the implementation, and developing documentation and tutorials.*

 ## Documentation

-Documentation of the most recently tagged version: [https://probcomp.github.io/Gen/stable/](https://probcomp.github.io/Gen/stable/)

 Documentation of the development version: [https://probcomp.github.io/Gen/dev/](https://probcomp.github.io/Gen/dev/)